 What Special Exhibits are planned for 2022?

-This year's Featured Guild is The Quay-Z Quilters.
-They are based in Quay County in eastern New Mexico.
+This year's Featured Guild is Brazos Valley Quilt Guild.
+They meet monthly in Benjamin, Texas with quilters from surrounding areas.
 This special exhibit can be found at the Senior Citizens Center.

 What is the largest size quilt you will accept as an entry?